Michael Kantakouzenos (died 1316)

 In 1308, Byzantine emperor Andronikos II Palaiologos passed a decree, which stopped the appointment of new governors of the Morea every year and that this position be given to one person until his death.
 After the decree was passed, the first epitropos the emperor appointed was Michael Kantakouzenos.
 His coming to the Morea was a blessing for the local population in the poor province because he stopped the practice of corrupt governors who tried to pull off a "get rich quick" scheme in their 12-month term.
-He enabled economic stabilization within the province in his short 8-year term, giving his successor, Andronikos Asen, the possibility of starting a war of conquest.
+He enabled economic stabilization within the province in his short eight-year term, giving his successor, Andronikos Asen, the possibility of starting a war of conquest.

-Michael Kantakouzenos died in 1316.
+Michael Kantakouzenos married Theodora Palaiologina Angelina, possible daughter of General Chandrenos and wife Theodote Glabaina Tarchaneiotissa, and died in 1316.
 He was survived by his son, John, who became emperor in 1347.
+His wife died under house arrest in Constantinople on 6 January 1342 and was buried in the Convent of Kyra-Martha.